ppy/osu-wiki/news/2017-09-29-yuzus-new-look-voting-now-open.md

 The top 3 entries as decided by the community will be gifted **6, 4 and 2 months of osu!supporter** respectively.

 Do note that this poll does **not** decide which of the looks Yuzu will take on as his official appearance.
-That choice falls to our designer, flyte, who now has the painstaking task of choosing the look that he feels fits our fruit-loving mascot the best.
+The osu!team now has the painstaking task of choosing the look that we feel fits our fruit-loving mascot the best.

 As always, we're astonished with the level of care and skill that goes into the entries we see from our art-related contests.